NEW ZEALAND BUSINESS NEWS

 The Problem with School Uniforms

 In New Zealand, as in many parts of the world, school uniforms are a significant expense for families.
-Each new school year, parents are tasked with purchasing uniforms that can often reach hundreds of dollars, a cost that can be particularly burdensome for those with multiple children or those facing financial constraints.
+Each new school year, parents are tasked with purchasing uniforms that can cost hundreds of dollars, a burden that can be particularly heavy for those with multiple children or facing financial constraints.

 Currently, the only option for families is to buy new uniforms from the school’s official suppliers.
-Given the rapid growth spurts and the general wear and tear, pupils put their uniforms through, this means many families are stuck in a cycle of repeated, costly purchases.
+Given the rapid growth spurts and the general wear and tear that pupils put their uniforms through, this means many families are stuck in a cycle of repeated, costly purchases.

 A Solution Born from Empathy

-Recognizing this widespread issue, Hugo Moffett decided to find a solution.
-From personal observations and conversations with peers, Hugo realized that many students outgrew their uniforms well before they were worn out.
-What if there was a way to connect families who had gently used uniforms with those in need of them?
+Recognising this widespread issue, Hugo Moffett decided to find a solution.
+From personal observations and conversations with peers, Hugo realised that many students outgrew their uniforms well before they were worn out.
+What if there were a way to connect families with gently used uniforms with those in need of them?

-This idea led to the creation of Hugo’s website, a dedicated platform designed to facilitate the buying and selling of second-hand school uniforms.
-The site functions much like a classified ads section, allowing users to upload pictures and details of uniforms they wish to sell, complete with sizes, condition descriptions, and prices.
+This idea led to the creation of Hugo’s website, a dedicated platform for buying and selling second-hand school uniforms.
+The site functions much like a classifieds section, allowing users to upload pictures and details of uniforms they wish to sell, including sizes, condition descriptions, and prices.
 Buyers can then browse the listings, contact sellers, and arrange for purchases.

 User-Friendly and Community-Oriented